apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Carolina election 2024: How to track live results**
+**Boeing workers agree to new contract offer, concluding strike**

-You can read more about it [here](https://www.wbtv.com/2024/11/05/north-carolina-election-2024-how-track-live-results/).
+You can read more about it [here](https://abcnews.go.com/Business/boeing-workers-vote-new-contract-end-strike/story?id\\u003d115462308).

 ## Requirements
 - Python 3.8